 From the first analysis, the following conclusions can be drawn:

-Conclusion #1: ServiceProfile is the 3GPP representation of a NEST, which specifies the SLS for a slice between a network slice provider (NSP) and network slice customer (NSC).
+Conclusion #1: ServiceProfile can be associated to one and only one NEST.
+This NEST specifies the SLS for a slice between a network slice provider (NSP) and network slice customer (NSC).

-When slices are for operator internal use (B2C market), the NSP and NSC are both played by the operator.
+When slices are used to efficiently accommodate B2C services (see clause 4.1.7 from [6]), the NSP and NSC are both played by the operator.

 When slices are delivered as a specialized service to 3rd parties (B2B & B2B2C market), the operator acts as NSP, while the 3rd party (enterprise customer, application service provider, etc.) acts as NSC.